RafalKucharskiPK/ExMAS/README.md

 `pip install ExMAS`

-clone this repository for lates version or use one of [releases](https://github.com/RafalKucharskiPK/ExMAS/archive/0.9.9.tar.gz) for stable versions
+clone this repository for latest version

+or use one of [releases](https://github.com/RafalKucharskiPK/ExMAS/archive/0.9.9.tar.gz) for stable versions

 ----